2019-2020 Game Play Rules

 - Each team is allowed two coaches on their bench.
 No coaching is to be done from behind the scorer’’s table and all coaches must stay within the confines of the coach's box.
 Only head coach is allowed to stand during the game.

 - Player team eligibility is established by currently enrolled school grade and residency within the town or club district.
-The maximum age for each grade level for the 2018-19 season for both boys and girls is determined as follows: 8th grade--must be born after 8/31/03; 7th--born after 8/31/04; 6th--born after 8/31/05; 5th--born after 8/31/06; 4th--born after 8/31/07.
+The maximum age for each grade level for the 2019-20 season for both boys and girls is determined as follows: 8th grade--must be born after 8/31/04; 7th--born after 8/31/05; 6th--born after 8/31/06; 5th--born after 8/31/07; 4th--born after 8/31/08.
 Overage players, or any others, may play up a grade or more.
 No player may play down a grade regardless of age.
-The league Executive Board or Board of Directors must approve all exceptions prior to the first game of the season.
+Anything else constitutes an exception which must be applied for and approved by the League or Executive Board before the first game of the season.

 - In order to be eligible to participate in the Playoffs, a player must have played in 50% of the games during the regular season.
 The exception would be injuries, which must be reported to the League Executive Board for approval prior to playing in the playoffs.